 We are confident in the quality of our program.
-Our program is accredited by the Committee on Professional Training of the American Chemical Society the benchmark of a quality chemistry program.
+Our program is accredited by the Committee on Professional Training of the American Chemical Society-the benchmark of a quality chemistry program.
 Our graduates leave Millikin and go on to successful and distinguished professional careers.
 Furthermore, the last university self-study ranked the Department of Chemistry as a "high quality" program, one of the few departments in the university to be so designated.
 We therefore know our students gain a quality education that prepares them for professional success and that our program is a high quality program.

 We conduct exit interviews with each of our graduating seniors.
-We ask students to be prepared to discuss the following six questions (students are given the questions in advance):
+We ask students to be prepared to discuss the following seven questions (students are given the questions in advance):

 - 1.)
 What will you be doing one year from now? - 2.)
 What will you most remember about your experience as a chemistry major five years from now? - 3.)
 What, if anything, would you do differently if you had to complete your degree all over again? - 4.)
 How would you advise a new chemistry student? - 5.)
-What are the strengths of the chemistry program? - 6.)
-What aspects of the chemistry program need improvement?
+What are the strengths of the chemistry program?